To install and run Flutter, your development environment must meet these minimum requirements:

 Tools: Flutter depends on these command-line tools being available in your environment.

 Download the following installation bundle to get the latest stable release of the Flutter SDK:

 For other release channels, and older builds, see the SDK archive page.

 Extract the file in the desired location, for example:

 fluttertool to your path:

-window.
-To permanently add Flutter to your path, see Update your
+PATHvariable for the current terminal window only.
+To permanently add Flutter to your path, see Update your path.

 You are now ready to run Flutter commands!

 Run the following command to see if there are any dependencies you need to